 An additional benefit of traveling alone means you have full control to make any spontaneous decisions you want!
-There is a freedom in not having to achieve consensus.
-No decisions about about where to eat, where to stay or which travel destination to head toward next.
+There is freedom in not having to achieve consensus.
+No decisions about where to eat, where to stay, or which travel destination to head toward next.

 You make your own decisions and attain a new level of independence.
 Any choice can be made at the drop of a hat and you are able to move at your own pace.
 Without a doubt, you will become more resourceful along with all the independence!